Should Carb-Loading Be a Part of a Nutrition Plan for Swimmers?

 How Should I Change My Diet?

 There's lots of misconceptions about carb-loading, so before trying this nutrition technique, check with your team nutritionist or read our list of healthy carbs before indulging in heavy foods.
 Be sure to carb-load, and not fat-load.
-Many swimmers who use this nutrition tactic make the mistake of enjoying an extra dinner roll, including the extra butter, or having another helping of pasta with creamy sauce instead of a healthy vegetable based sauce.
+Many swimmers who use this nutrition tactic make the mistake of enjoying an extra dinner roll, including the extra butter, or having another helping of pasta with creamy sauce instead of a healthy vegetable-based sauce.
 And be sure to integrate the fibrous carbs like green vegetables.
-Whatever you do, don't make any last minute changes to your diet the night before the race.
+Whatever you do, don't make any last-minute changes to your diet the night before the race.
 Make sure that you're eating foods that your body is used to and can digest well so that you're not dealing with nausea and an upset stomach on the morning of the competition.

 Who Should Carb-load?

 Carb-loading isn't for everyone.
 If you're a child or teen swimmer, this nutrition strategy isn't for you.
 Young bodies metabolize food differently, as this excerpt from USA Swimming explains further: "Kids are not like adults when it comes to breaking down, utilizing, and storing carbohydrate.
 Young swimmers (and all child athletes) use fat more readily as an energy source, which is not the case for adults.
-Young swimmers have a limited ability to store large amounts of carbohydrate in their muscles."3 Swimmers in their childhood and teens should enjoy a balanced diet to avoid stomach problems from carb-loading on race day.
+Young swimmers have a limited ability to store large amounts of carbohydrate in their muscles."3 Athletes in their childhood and teens should enjoy a balanced diet to avoid stomach problems from carb-loading on race day.

 Swimmers who are competing in a triathlon may benefit the most from carb-loading, but this strategy can be counterproductive for swimmers who are competing in short races.
 To have the best performance on race day, your body needs good "long-term nutrition, and as USA Swimming coach Mike Mejia says what you eat in the months and weeks leading up to the meet is most important."4